WebXense/ginger/README.md

 # ginger
-Use gin in easiler way.
+Use gin in easier way.